creating alt-ctrl games

 a variety of guest speakers with varying perspectives and relevant practices

-engage with the local network through weekly potlucks and other events
+a local network of thoughtful humans through weekly potlucks and other events

 course outline